SSWConsulting/SSW.CleanArchitecture/README.md

 > NOTE: `name` is optional; if you don't specify it, the directory name will be used as the solution name and project namespaces.

-Alternatively, you can specify the `name` and and `output` directory as follows:
+Alternatively, you can specify the `name` and `output` directory as follows:

 ```bash
 dotnet new ssw-ca --name {{SolutionName}} --output .\